PalSubham/PalSubham.github.io/README.md

 We are using flask for backend.

-The genarated color can be downloaded as PNG file with name containing hex code and RGB code.
+The genarated color can be downloaded as PNG file with name containing hex code.

-Celery is used to asynchronously delete the genarated PNG file from server.